tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 In terms of commenting your code the key is to realise that you should document the intent not the actual code.
 In other words, I can read your code so I don't need it re-iterated using plain English.
 However, I cannot read your mind so please tell me what the intention was.
-Let us illustrate this with an example.

 Describing the architecture of the system is just a fancy way of saying that you should describe the how the components of your software interact with each